mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_06_RBAC.md

      ![Screenshot](../Media/Module-1/d5e26f07-a18e-4ae4-84aa-318eac3d5b5b.png)

-9. Run the following comamand to get a list of the users in Azure AD
+9. Run the following command to get a list of the users in Azure AD

     ```powershell
     Get-AzureADUser